YoniKap/tenserflow-with-GPU/README.md

 ### 3. Create a Conda Environment

-install conda if it doesnt exst on your system : https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html
+install conda if it doesnt exist on your system : https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html